rishiagl/anya/README.md

         ```
     - Change config.json

-        In anya-cxx(root) directory you'll find a file named config.json, in line no 18 add the \<new_password> which you added in 2 steps back.
+        In anya-cxx(root) directory you'll find a file named config.json, in line no 18 add the \<new_password> which you added 2 steps back.

-    Now your postgresSQL is up and running with very very minimal configuration, for production use please read further blog on Securing your postgresSQL server.
+    Now your PostgreSQL is up and running with very very minimal configuration, for production use please read the further blog on Securing your PostgreSQL server.

 -   **Step 4: Install Web Framework and Build System**\
-    (Make Sure you are in setup directory)
+    (Make Sure you are in the setup directory)

     ```bash
     make install;
     ```

 - **Step 5: Build and Run**
-    (Assuming you are in setup directory)
+    (Assuming you are in the setup directory)

     - Go to build directory
         ```bash